Grape vs Grapefruit - Health impact and Nutrition Comparison

 SUMMARY

-Grapes are richer in Potassium, Iron and have a higher amount of Vitamin E, Vitamins B2, B3, B6, and Vitamin K. On the other hand, the amount of Vitamin C in grapefruits is seven times higher; they are rich in Calcium, Magnesium and contain fewer sugars.
+Grapes are richer in Potassium, Iron and have more Vitamin E, Vitamins B2, B3, B6, and Vitamin K. On the other hand, the amount of Vitamin C in grapefruits is seven times higher; they are rich in Calcium, Magnesium and contain fewer sugars.

 Table of contents